jlgrons/DS-in-Action-2021/docs/index.md

 # Resources from Data Science in Action 2021
-Below is a list of some useful links that were discussed this summer!
+A list of some useful links that were discussed this summer!
 Enjoy!

 ## General Data Science Resources